 The European Commission, the executive arm of the EU, charged OPSI with the implementation of specific goals of the Horizon 2020 Work Program, “Europe in a Changing World: inclusive, innovative and reflective societies”.
 This part of the program focuses on fostering innovative approaches, co-creating innovative solutions, and building the innovative capacity of public servants.

-This grant is supports our research and activities across our systems thinking, innovation measurement, innovation lifecycle, innovation skills, innovation toolkits and innovative cities projects to advance research and activity across these essential areas.
+These grants provide fundamental support for our research and activities across our systems thinking, innovation lifecycle, innovation skills, innovation toolkits and innovative cities projects to advance research and activity across these essential areas.

 The United Arab Emirate’s Mohammed Bin Rashid Centre for Government Innovation (MBRCGI) seeks to enrich its public sector’s innovation culture and make the UAE one of the most innovative governments in the world.

 OPSI partners with the MBRCGI once a year to undertake the Innovation Trends project.
 For this, OPSI appraises major trends in public sector innovation, forecasts areas of future possible innovation and provides exemplary case studies so governments worldwide can learn from one another.
 The report is launched at the World Government Summit held in Dubai.